Heat modulated affine stochastic volatility models for forward curve dynamics: Stochastic Volatility Modulated HJMM and Affine Processes

-Let us denote by $[0,\Theta_{\mathrm{max}}]$ the interval of all time-to-maturities with $\Theta_{\mathrm{max}}\leq \infty$ the maximal time-to-maturity of all available forwards in a market.
-In an idealized setting, one could assume $\Theta_{\mathrm{max}}=\infty$.
-The main empirical and economic features of any forward curve $[0,\Theta_{\mathrm{max}}]\ni x\mapsto f_{t}(x)$ include a certain level of smoothness with respect to time-to-maturity, the existence of a limit at the long end of the curve (often referred to as the \emph{long-rate} or \emph{long-term price}), and a characteristic flattening of the curve for large time-to-maturities, see the discussion in~\cite{Con01,Dou14}, and~\cite[Section 1.2]{Fil01} for the construction of forward curves through the smoothing of market data. {}
+Let $[0,\Theta_{\mathrm{max}}]$ denote the interval of all time-to-maturities, where $\Theta_{\mathrm{max}}\leq \infty$ is the maximal time-to-maturity of all available forward contracts in a market.
+In an idealized setting, one may assume $\Theta_{\mathrm{max}}=\infty$.
+Empirical and economic considerations suggest that any forward curve $[0,\Theta_{\mathrm{max}}]\ni x\mapsto f_t(x)$ exhibits a certain degree of smoothness with respect to time-to-maturity, admits a limit at the long end of the curve (often referred to as the \emph{long rate} or \emph{long-term price}), and displays a characteristic flattening for large maturities; see, for example,~\cite{Con05,Dou14} and \cite[Section~1.2]{Fil01}.

-The following space was proposed in~\cite{Fil01} as state-space for the HJMM equation in fixed-income markets, and its adequacy for forward curve modeling in commodity markets was further discussed in~\cite{BK14}: Let $\beta > 0$ and denote by $H_{\beta}$ the space of all absolutely continuous functions $f \colon \MRplus \to \mathbb{R}$ such that